Astigmatism—causes, symptoms and possible treatments

 A hand grips a joystick in front a screen with a close up of an eye

-Astigmatism treatments: Can it be fixed or cured permanently?
+Can astigmatism be fixed or cured permanently?

 *Free trial contact lenses available only from participating eye care professionals.
 Exam and fitting fees not included.